Precision Sound Reproducers

 usual drawbacks of size, limited power or dynamics, critical placement

 space is unique however, as this requires both the ability to reproduce

 pulse shapes and phase as well as the omnidirectional point source.
 We

 features.
 The gain in realism is not sublte.
-It can be heard and noted
+It can be noted

 Q: Will this work with the music collection I own?
-Or does it require special recordings to work?
+Or does it require special recordings?

-A: The system will work well with any recording.
+A: The system will work with any recording.
 Given the precision of the LEGEND Sound Reproducers you may be able to better differentiate between recording qualities then you could before.
+You will be able to note when recordings contain reduced or damaged time information.
 To enjoy the best performance of the system, recordings that were less manipulated or less 'tweaked', seem to work best, as these often have better preserved information in the time domain.
-This includes both recent and old recordings.
-We have collected quite some and we are happy to demonstrate and share our lists of titles with you.
-But any recording will sound well or better on a LEGEND system, as LEGENDs reproduce any input signal very accurately.
+This includes both recent and also old recordings and there are huge quantities of them.
+We have collected quite some and we are happy to demonstrate them to you and to share our lists of titles with you.
+But any recording will sound well or better on a LEGEND system, as LEGENDs reproduce the input signal very accurately.